aserowy/docker2mqtt/README.md

   #   is asleep.
 This ensures that e.g. home assistant sensors are up to date. [default: false]
   # persist_state: true

-  # stream_logs enables streams for container logs with mqtt. [default: false]
+  # stream_logs enables streams for container logs with mqtt. [default: true]
-  # stream_logs: true
+  # stream_logs: false

+  # stream_logs_container is a white list filter for container names/ids. [default: empty]
+  # IMPORTANT: do not enable logging for e.g. mosquitto or hassio because it can cause feedback loops!
+  # stream_logs_container:
+  #   - docker2mqtt
+  #   - watchtower
+  #   - borg

-  # stream_logs_filter is a case insensitive black list filter for streamed logs. [default: empty]
+  # stream_logs_filter is a case insensitive white list filter for streamed logs. [default: empty]
   # stream_logs_filter:
-  #   - debug
+  #   - error
   #   - test_word
   #   - my name, surname